 When I started this health and fitness journey a year and a half ago, one of the first things I did was begin drinking a nutrient-dense shake every morning.
 I chose one that is the equivalent to a day’s worth of fruits & veggies, so that even if the day is a nutritional disaster, I know I’m getting the minimum recommended daily allowance.
 Plus, it feels pretty stinking good to start my day with a nutritional powerhouse.

 Personally, I go with a vegan protein shake, 1) it happens to taste better, and 2) I gave up dairy, and whey protein is a big no for me.
-(I say, "No way to whey" - that's my best vegan joke!)
+(I say, “No way to whey” – that’s my best vegan joke!)
 But do whatever works best for you.
+If it’s difficult to add protein from food into your diet, a high quality protein powder could work as a good alternative.
 You want this to be an enjoyable experience, not something you have to choke down every day.
 The best protein shake is the one that you actually like.

 I’m obsessed.
 I can’t miss a day.
 It gives me energy, boosts my immune system, and fuels my body in the cleanest, best, most efficient way possible.
 A few months ago, I was having some weird allergic reactions, and I was beyond panicked that I had developed an allergy to my beloved shake.
 What would I have for breakfast?
 How would I get this nutrition?
 Where would I find a replacement that tasted even half as good?
 Thankfully, it wasn’t the shake at all (it was niacin flush from my B complex vitamins, go figure), and I still gleefully blend up my smoothie every day.